 Because healthy lungs are essential to overall health, most ratings for asthmatics begin at “standard” risk levels.
 If it’s seasonal or or very well controlled, some carriers will give you a preferred rate.
 There are no medical exam options as well.
 If interested please get in contact with us about those.

 An individual suffering from asthmatic conditions may find that he or she is classified as “uninsurable” (declined for coverage) if he or she is a smoker whose asthmatic attacks fall under the “frequent severe” category.

 Asthma does not necessarily mean that affordable life insurance is out of your reach.
 In fact, a number of carriers will insure an individual with asthma; it’s simply a matter of finding which carriers will look favorably upon your risk.

 This is where a life insurance agent comes in handy.

-Typical life insurance agents will ask your age, sex, weight and height on an instant quote form or a questionnaire prior to finding you carriers.
+Typical life insurance agents will ask your age, sex, weight, and height on an instant quote form or a questionnaire prior to finding carriers.
 This is standard information, as is your status as a smoker.

 The most important question your life insurance agent will ask you – particularly if you are asthmatic – is whether your are a smoker.

 It is important to be as truthful and detailed as possible about your current smoker status or your history as a smoker.
 This way, your agent can assess your medical condition, pre-screen you as an insurance candidate and help you find the carriers who will insure you.

 Your agent will also need to know what type of asthma you are suffering from, what triggers your attacks, the date that your asthma was diagnosed and the number of attacks that have occurred within one to four years.

 Another piece of information your insurance agent will need to know is if you have ever been hospitalized for your attacks.
 If you have, your agent may ask you to disclose the circumstances surrounding the hospitalization.